Tiendil/tiendil-org-content/content/posts/2024-029-ai-notes-2024-generative-knowledge-base/en.md

 ## Generative Knowledge Base

-In my opinion, a disruptive technology is a new type of database based on statistics and storing semantics instead of real integral and consistent data.
+In my opinion, disruptive technology is a new kind of database based on statistics and storing semantics instead of real integral and consistent data.

 I talked to ChatGPT to come up with a cool name for this technology, and the network suggested `Generative Knowledge Base` — `GKB`.
 I think it captures the essence quite well, so I will stick to this term and use its abbreviation for brevity.